xpgo/obsidian-folder-note-plugin/README.md

 Remember to update the plugin, if you find some issues.

+### 0.6.0

+- Add option for the key to create new note (0.6.0)
+- Add commond for creating a folder based on a note file (0.6.0)

 ### 0.5.x

 - Fix the folder overview card for folder (0.5.2)